Zimbabwe - Lion Conservation in Victoria Falls

-This breeding and rehabilitation project is the world's first and is supported by leading ecologists in this field.
-We invite volunteers to walk and work with African lions and to be involved in the in-depth research and data collection activities.
-Spending time with the lions in the wild each day is an essential part of the cubs' upbringings.
-If the cubs are to be released into the wild, it is important that they spend time in that environment.
-They need to adapt to it, learn from it, understand, observe, feel, and smell the wild.
+Spending time with the cubs in the wild each day is an essential part of developing the cubs' natural instincts, which is this project's priority.
+If the cubs are to be released into a wild environment it is important that they adapt to, learn from, understand, observe, feel, and smell the wild.

 Volunteer Work and Contribution

-To give you an idea of how your time will be split between the different aspects of the program, the following should be taken as an approximation:
+Here is an approximation of how your time will be split between the different aspects of the program:

 - Lion Rehabilitation & Release into the Wild Program 75%